 But that's not all.

-Stunning deserted beaches, artisan distilleries and delicious fresh seafood, picturesque lochs, historic golf courses and beautiful castles, proper Scottish hospitality, a diverse array of wildlife and enough outdoor activities to tire out even the most active of adventurers, the NC500 offers everyone a taste of the 'tartan, bagpipes and shortbread' Scotland you've seen in the brochures but, importantly, has enough surprises over the five hundred plus miles to make you think about the country in an entirely different way.
+Stunning deserted beaches, artisan distilleries and delicious fresh seafood, picturesque lochs, historic golf courses and beautiful castles, proper Scottish hospitality, a diverse array of wildlife and enough outdoor activities to tire out even the most active of adventurers, the North Coast 500 (NC500) offers everyone a taste of the 'tartan, bagpipes and shortbread' Scotland you've seen in the brochures but, importantly, has enough surprises over the five hundred plus miles to make you think about the country in an entirely different way.

-We spent eight days driving the route and, in this post, we'll share some valuable lessons, practical tips and essential things to know so you can prepare for your perfect road trip in the Highlands.
+We spent eight days driving the infamous 500 mile route and, in this post, we'll share some valuable lessons, practical tips and essential things to know so you can prepare for your perfect road trip in the Highlands.
 Keep reading for our North Coast 500 guide.

-#1 the driving experience is one of a kind
+#1 The North Coast 500 driving experience is one of a kind

 The sign at the foot of Bealach na Bà reads "not advised for learner drivers", but that advice could easily apply to the majority of roads that you'll encounter along the NC500.